WenshuaiJiangCorn/sl-experiment-wj/README.md

 system also generates **system-specific** data, which is listed under acquisition-system-specific sections available after this section.

-**Note!** For information about the **processed** data, see our [main data processing library](https://github.com/Sun-Lab-NBB/sl-forgery).
+**Note!** For information about the **processed** data, see the [main data processing library](https://github.com/Sun-Lab-NBB/sl-forgery).

 After acquisition and preprocessing, the **raw_data** folder of each acquisition system will, as a minimum, contain the following files and subdirectories:
 1. **ax_checksum.txt**: Stores the xxHash-128 checksum used to verify data integrity when it is transferred to the long-term storage destination.
-The checksum is generated before the data leaves the main data acquisition system PC and, therefore, accurately captures the final state of the acquired and preprocessed data.
+The checksum is generated before the data leaves the main data acquisition system PC and, therefore, accurately captures the final state of the raw data before it enters storage.
-2. **hardware_state.yaml**: Stores the snapshot of the dynamically calculated parameters used by the data acquisition system modules used during runtime.
-These parameters are recalculated at the beginning of each data acquisition system and are rounded and stored using the appropriate floating point type to minimize floating point rounding errors.
-This improves the quality of processed data by ensuring the processing and the data acquisition pipelines use the same floating-point parameter values.
-This file is also used during data processing to determine which modules were used during runtime and, consequently, which data can be parsed from the .npz log files (see below).
+2. **hardware_state.yaml**: Stores the snapshot of the dynamically calculated parameters used by the data acquisition system modules during runtime.
+These parameters are recalculated at the beginning of each data acquisition session and are rounded and stored using the appropriate floating point type (usually fp64) to minimize floating point rounding errors.
+This improves the quality of processed data by ensuring that the processing and the acquisition pipelines use the same floating-point parameter values.
+This file is also used to determine which modules were used during runtime and, consequently, which data can be parsed from the .npz log files generated at runtime (see below).
-3. **project_configuration.yaml**: Stores the configuration parameters of the project for which the session was acquired.
-Critically, this includes the IDs of the Google sheets used to store the water restriction and the surgery data for all animals used in the project.
-4. **session_data.yaml**: Stores information necessary to maintain the same session data structure across all machines used during data acquisition and long-term storage.
-This file is used by all lab libraries as an entry point for working with session’s data.
+3. **session_data.yaml**: Stores information necessary to maintain the same session data structure across all machines used during data acquisition and long-term storage.
+This file is used by all Sun lab libraries as an entry point for working with session’s data.
 The file also includes all available information about the identity and purpose of the session and can be used by human experimenters to identify the session.
+Since version 3.0.0, the file also stores the version of the sl-experiment and Python that were used to acquire the data.
-5. **session_descriptor.yaml**: Stores session-type-specific information, such as the training task parameters or experimenter notes.
+4. **session_descriptor.yaml**: Stores session-type-specific information, such as the task parameters and experimenter notes.
 The contents of the file are overall different for each session type, although some fields are reused by all sessions.
-The contents for this file are partially written by the library and, partially, by the experimenter.
+The contents for this file are partially written by the library (automatically) and, partially, by the experimenter (manually, at the end of each session).
-6. **surgery_metadata.yaml**: Stores the data on the surgical intervention(s) performed on the animal that participated in the session.
+5. **surgery_metadata.yaml**: Stores the data on the surgical intervention(s) performed on the animal that participated in the session.
 This data is extracted from the **surgery log** Google Sheet and, for most animals, should be the same across all sessions.
-7. **system_configuration.yaml**: Stores the configuration parameters of the data acquisition system that generated the session data.
+6. **system_configuration.yaml**: Stores the configuration parameters of the data acquisition system that generated the session data.
 This is a snapshot of **all** dynamically addressable configuration parameters used by the system.
-   When combined with the assembly instructions and the static code of the appropriate sl-experiment library version, it allows completely replicating the data acquisition system used to acquire the session data.
+   When combined with the assembly instructions and the appropriate sl-experiment library version, it allows completely replicating the data acquisition system used to acquire the session data.
-8. **behavior_data**: Stores compressed .npz log files that contain all non-video behavior data acquired by the system.
+7. **behavior_data**: Stores compressed .npz log files that contain all non-video behavior data acquired by the system.
-   This includes all messages sent or received by each microcontroller, the timestamps for the frames acquired by each camera and, often, the main brain activity recording device (e.g.: Mesoscope).
-This also includes data on the flow of each experiment or training session (trials, conditions, progression, etc.).
+   This includes all messages sent or received by each microcontroller, the timestamps for the frames acquired by each camera and (if applicable) the main brain activity recording device (e.g.: Mesoscope).
+These logs also include session metadata, such as trials, task conditions, and system and runtime state transitions.
 Although the exact content of the behavior data folder can differ between acquisition systems, all systems used in the lab generate some form of non-video behavior data.
-9. **camera_data**: Stores the behavior videos recorded by video cameras used by the acquisition system.
-While not technically required, all Sun lab data acquisition systems use one or more cameras to acquire behavior videos, so this directory will be present and not empty for all lab projects.
+8. **camera_data**: Stores the behavior videos recorded by video cameras used by the acquisition system.
+While not technically required for every system, all current Sun lab data acquisition systems use one or more cameras to acquire behavior videos.
-10. **experiment_configuration.yaml**: This file is only created for **experiment** sessions.
+9. **experiment_configuration.yaml**: This file is only created for **experiment** sessions.
 It stores the configuration of the experiment task performed by the animal during runtime.
 The contents of the file differ for each data acquisition system, but each system generates a version of this file.
-The file contains enough information to fully replicate the experiment runtime on the same acquisition system.
+The file contains enough information to fully replicate the experiment runtime on the same acquisition system and to process and analyze the acquired data.
-11. **telomere.bin**: This marker is used to communicate whether the session data is **complete**.
+10. **telomere.bin**: This marker is used to communicate whether the session data is **complete**.
 Incomplete sessions appear due to session acquisition runtime being unexpectedly interrupted.
-This is very rare and is typically the result of emergencies, such as sudden power loss or other unforeseen events.
-Incomplete sessions are automatically excluded from automated data processing and require manual user intervention to assess the usability of the session.
-   This marker file is created **exclusively** as part of session data preprocessing, based on the value of the **session_descriptor.yaml** file 'incomplete' field (see above).
+This is rare and is typically the result of major emergencies, such as sudden power loss or other unforeseen events.
+Incomplete sessions are automatically excluded from automated data processing and require manual user intervention to assess the usability of the session for analysis.
+This marker file is created **exclusively** as part of session data preprocessing, based on the value of the **session_descriptor.yaml** file 'incomplete' field.
-12. **integrity_verification_tracker.yaml**: This tracker file is used internally to run and truck the outcome of the remote data verification procedure.
-This procedure runs as part of moving the data to the long-term storage destination to ensure the data is transferred intact.
+11. **integrity_verification_tracker.yaml**: This tracker file is used internally to run and track the outcome of the remote data verification procedure.
+This procedure runs as part of moving the data to the long-term storage destinations to ensure the data is transferred intact.
 Users can optionally check the status of the verification by accessing the data stored inside the file. **Note!** This file is added **only!** to the raw_data folder stored on the BioHPC server.